Overig

-Cast iron pans and pots have been used around the world for centuries.
-And there are good reasons for that.
-If you maintain a cast iron pan properly, it will last a lifetime.
-That's why you come across pans that are more than a hundred years old.
-They still look good and can still be used after all these years.
+Cast iron pans and pots have been used all over the world for centuries.
+And for good reason.
+When properly maintained, a cast iron pan will last a lifetime.
+That's why you'll find pans that are over a hundred years old.
+They still look good and are still usable after all these years.
 Cooking with a cast iron pan has many more advantages.

 What is a cast iron pan?

 A cast iron pan is almost always made entirely of, you guessed it, cast iron.
-They are made of a mixture (alloy) of iron, carbon, manganese and silicon.
-The raw iron is melted down together with coke, a type of coal, and lime.
+They're made from a mixture (alloy) of iron, carbon, manganese, and silicon.
+The raw iron is melted down with coke, a type of coal, and lime.
 This mixture is then poured into a mold.
-Hence the name 'cast iron'.
+Hence the name "cast iron."

-In Asia, especially China, Japan and Korea, there is a long tradition of cooking in cast iron pots.
-The first time these pots appeared in history was around the year 680 A.D.
-They were used over an open fire.
-Something that cast iron pans are resistant to.
-Famous, for example, are the Dutch Ovens, cast iron cooking pots that were brought to America by Dutch emigrants in the 19th century.
-Only after the advent of the stove did the cast-iron pan become really popular.
-They were popular because of the durability of the material.
+In Asia, especially China, Japan, and Korea, there's a long tradition of cooking in cast iron pots.
+These pots first appeared in history around 680 AD.
+They were used over an open fire, a condition cast iron pots are particularly well-suited to.
+Dutch ovens, for example, are famous examples of these, cast iron cooking pots brought to America by Dutch emigrants in the 19th century.
+Only after the advent of the stove did cast iron pots truly become popular.
+They were beloved for their durability.

-You can easily recognize a cast iron pan by that material.
-When you hold a cast iron pan in your hands, you will notice that it is considerably heavier.
-The material is also a lot rougher compared to a regular aluminum frying pan.
-It is precisely this material that provides the advantages of a cast iron pan.
+You can easily recognize a cast iron pan by its material.
+When you hold a cast iron pan in your hands, you'll notice it's considerably heavier.
+The material is also much rougher compared to a regular aluminum frying pan.
+It's precisely this material that gives a cast iron pan its advantages.

-Of course!
-When you decide to buy a cast iron pan, you will quickly discover the advantages of these extremely strong pans.
+Absolutely!
+If you decide to buy a cast iron pan , you'll quickly discover the advantages of these incredibly durable pans.

 A cast iron pan gets better with every use

-When you want to buy a new pan, you will find yourself inundated with an absurdly large selection of non-stick pans.
-Ceramic, enamel, Teflon, they all promise to be the perfect non-stick coating.
-But, it is and remains a chemical layer that will deteriorate over time.
+When you're looking to buy a new pan, you'll find yourself overwhelmed by an absurdly large selection of nonstick pans.
+Ceramic, enamel, Teflon—they all promise the perfect nonstick coating.
+But, it's still a chemical layer that will gradually deteriorate over time.

-When you buy a cast iron pan, it does not yet have a non-stick coating.
-You have to create this layer yourself.
-By allowing a vegetable oil to adhere to the pan at a high temperature, you ensure the very best non-stick coating.
+When you buy a cast iron pan, it doesn't have a non-stick coating.
+You have to create this yourself.
+By applying vegetable oil to the pan at a high temperature, you create the very best non-stick coating.

-Regular use and good maintenance (important!) will make the cast iron pan better and better.
-Ultimately, you have an indestructible pan that can not only get very hot, but also prevents your food from sticking.
+Regular use and proper maintenance (important!) will make your cast iron pan better and better.
+You'll eventually have an indestructible pan that not only can handle boiling hot, but also prevents your food from sticking.

 Cast iron can retain heat well

-One of the best properties of cast iron is its ability to retain heat for a long time.
-When the cast iron pan is at the right temperature, it remains hot.
-If you are looking for a good pan for steak and other meat, a cast iron pan is the best choice.
+One of cast iron's best qualities is its ability to retain heat for a long time.
+Once a cast iron pan reaches the right temperature, it stays hot.
+If you're looking for a good pan for steak and other meats, a cast iron pan is the best choice.

 Cast iron pans are durable

-Cast iron is so incredibly durable that a hundred-year-old pan can still be used without any problems.
-We can't say the same about the average non-stick frying pan that shows signs of use after just a few months.
+Cast iron is so incredibly durable that a pan a century old can still be used without any problems.
+The same can't be said for the average nonstick frying pan, which only shows signs of wear after a few months.
 A cast iron pan is practically indestructible.
-It is therefore a purchase that you will enjoy for years to come.
+It's a purchase you'll truly enjoy for years to come.

 Prevents food from burning

-It is sometimes thought that your food will always burn in a cast iron pan.
-That's really a myth.
-A normal pan is made of aluminum, which conducts heat very well.
-If you place this on the fire, the heat will distribute unevenly.
-These are the so-called 'hotspots' that cause your food to burn
+People sometimes think that food will always burn in a cast iron pan.
+That's a myth.
+A regular pan is made of aluminum, which conducts heat very well.
+However, if you place it on the stove, the heat will be distributed unevenly.
+These are the so-called "hot spots" that cause your food to burn.

-This is not an issue at all with a cast iron pan.
-Cast iron is a poor conductor of heat, but retains heat well.
-That's why you first let the pan slowly warm up to temperature.
-The heat is distributed evenly and you prevent burnt food in a cast iron pan.
+With a cast iron pan, that's absolutely not an issue.
+Cast iron is a poor heat conductor, but it retains heat well.
+That's why you let the pan warm up slowly first.
+This distributes the heat evenly, preventing burnt food in a cast iron pan.

 Cast iron is suitable for all heat sources

-You can use a cast iron pan on an induction or ceramic hob, but also on gas.
+You can use a cast iron pan on an induction or ceramic hob, or simply on a gas stovetop.
 You can even alternate between gas and induction with this pan.
-And because the pan can withstand high temperatures so well, you can also simply slide it into the oven with the greatest of ease.
+And because the pan is so heat-resistant, you can easily pop it in the oven.
 You can even cook on the BBQ with a cast iron pan.

 Cooking at high temperatures

-Cast iron can get extremely hot.
+Cast iron can get incredibly hot.
 Much hotter than a regular pan.
-That is a major advantage of cast iron pans.
-Because the hotter the pan, the faster the maillard reaction - that delicious brown crust - will occur.
-A feature that makes every fanatic chef happy.
+That's a major advantage of cast iron pans.
+The hotter the pan, the faster the Maillard reaction—that delicious brown crust—will occur.
+A feature that every avid cook will appreciate.
 Cast iron pans are therefore perfect for searing meat or roasting vegetables.

-A cast iron pan and sous-vide are a golden combination for the same reason.
-After the warm water bath, the meat is already perfectly cooked, but a brown crust is missing.
-You only need the pan to ensure that delicious caramelization.
-It should be as hot and at the same time as short as possible.
+A cast iron pan and sous vide are a perfect combination for the same reason.
+After the hot water bath, the meat is already perfectly cooked, but it lacks a brown crust.
+You only need the pan to create that delicious caramelization.
+It needs to be as hot as possible, but for as short a time as possible.

 A cast iron pan is easy to clean.
-Simply use a little water and a soft dishwashing sponge.
-If the pan is very dirty, you can also use a little dishwashing liquid.
-Make sure you rinse the pan thoroughly afterwards.
-After cleaning, add a drop of oil to the pan and rub with a paper towel.
-Your pan will then be completely ready for the next use.
+Simply use a little water and a soft dish sponge.
+If the pan is very dirty, you can also use a little dish soap.
+Just be sure to rinse it thoroughly afterward.
+After cleaning, add a drop of oil to the pan and wipe it with a paper towel.
+Your pan will then be ready for the next use.

 Healthier cooking

-Regular non-stick pans have a chemical layer to prevent your food from sticking.
-The use of these coatings is not entirely without controversy.
-For example, there has been a lot of fuss about the Teflon coating in pans.
-That is why other non-stick materials are now used.
-But no matter how you look at it; it is and remains a chemical layer that cannot withstand high temperatures and will be damaged quickly.
+Regular non-stick pans have a chemical coating to prevent your food from sticking.
+The use of these coatings isn't entirely without controversy.
+For example, there's been a lot of discussion about the Teflon coating in pans.
+That's why other non-stick materials are now being used.
+But whichever way you look at it, it's still a chemical coating that doesn't handle high temperatures well and will quickly damage.

-A cast iron pan, on the other hand, is pure and has no laboratory-developed chemical coatings.
-By lubricating the pan with a little vegetable oil after use, you ensure the very best natural non-stick coating.
+A cast iron pan, on the other hand, is pure and has no lab-developed chemical coatings.
+By greasing the pan with a little vegetable oil after use, you create the very best natural non-stick coating.

-You therefore need to use much less oil in a cast iron pan than in an aluminum or sheet steel pan.
-A small amount of oil is sufficient for even cooking without burning.
-That's a lot healthier.
+That's why you need much less oil in a cast iron pan than in an aluminum or sheet steel pan.
+A small amount of oil is enough for even cooking without burning.
+That's much healthier.

 2 comments